replicatedhq/help-center/content/docs/packaging-an-application/components-and-containers.md

 SSL certificate and private key.
 To add customer supplied files to your container, you must first define the file as a config option, and then create a link to it in any container that needs that file.
 Replicated will prompt for the file to be uploaded and will ensure that the file is at the correct location in the container when it is started.

-{{< linked_headline "Environment Variables" >}}

-The 12-factor app encourages the use of environment variables for configuration, and Replicated supports this design pattern.
-You can specify environment variables, which will be injected into a container when it's created.

-Environment variables can be created with static values or customer supplied values.

-Environment variables support the Replicated template library.

 {{< linked_headline "Exposed Ports" >}}